mrperkett/example-skyfield-solar-system-calculation/README.md

 pipenv install
 ```

-At the time of writing, you get an error when attempting this with WSL, but the following works ([possibly related](https://github.com/pypa/pipenv/issues/3488)).
+At the time of writing, you get an error when attempting this with WSL, but the following works ([possibly related issue](https://github.com/pypa/pipenv/issues/3488)).

 ```
 pipenv install --python=`which python3`